 On my recent trip to Italy, I didn't have those extra days to dedicate to the Amalfi Coast.
 In fact, I only had one extra day to fill in Rome before heading off on my next adventure.

 I'd already toured the Colosseum, been to the Vatican Museums, thrown my coins into the Trevi Fountain, and eaten basically all the food in Rome – in fact, it was my third visit to Rome, and I was looking for something new to try.
-So I decided to book a boat-hopping Amalfi Coast day trip with Walks of Italy.

 I've taken several tours with Walks in different cities all around the world, and have always been extremely impressed by them.
 They focus on small groups, hire local guides, and get you access to places and experiences you won't find featured on any other tours.

-This Amalfi Coast day trip was no exception; in fact, it was one of my favorite Walks tours I've taken!
+This Amalfi Coast day trip was no exception; in fact, it was one of my favorite Walks tours I've ever taken!
 (Check it out for yourself here.)

 Note: I was a guest of Walks of Italy on this tour, but as always all opinions are 100% my own.